-FYSB's RHY Program promotes a strengths-based approach, which emphasizes youth's selfdetermination and strengths, and provides a meaningful framework to consistently support youth in identifying strengths and using those skills towards personal growth, development, and success.
-This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life, as well as skills to develop plans for the future, set goals, and foster interpersonal relationships.
+ADMINISTRATION ON CHILDREN, YOUTH AND FAMILIES' RUNAWAY AND HOMELESS YOUTH PROGRAM determination and strengths.
+It provides a meaningful framework to consistently support youth in identifying their strengths and using their skills towards personal growth, development, and success.
+This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life as well as skills to develop plans for the future, set goals, and foster interpersonal relationships.
 The RHY Program also promotes increasing youth leadership capacity through intentional projects and activities designed to enhance this skill set.